 Click on a + symbol or blue text to open the text box and read the info inside the text box.

-Arizona LLC law does not require that LLC’s Articles of Organization name all the members or their percentage ownership of the company so the only way to prove who owns the LLC is by an Operating Agreement signed by all of the owners who Arizona LLC law refers to as members.
-Operating Agreements are required by: (1) some banks to open a bank account, (2) lenders before making a loan, (3) title insurance companies when LLCs buy or sell land, (4) third parties before entering into a substantial contract with the LLC, and (5) courts when the members litigate.
+Many people and institutions know that an LLC’s Articles of Organization may not correctly name all members.
+The only way to prove who owns the LLC is by an Operating Agreement signed by all of the members.
+Operating Agreements are required by: (1) some banks to open a bank account, (2) lenders before making a loan, (3) title insurance companies when an LLC buys or sells land, (4) third parties before entering into a substantial contract with the LLC, and (5) courts when the members litigate.

 Arizona Revised Statutes Section 29-3401.G states “An estate in community property with right of survivorship is created when a written operating agreement expressly declares that a married couple holds a transferable interest as community property with right of survivorship.”
-If the couple does not sign an Operating Agreement with the required language they will own the LLC as community property, not CPWROS, which means that if a spouse dies an expensive probate may be necessary to transfer ownership of the LLC to the surviving spouse and the surviving spouse may not inherit the interest of the deceased spouse if the deceased spouse has any children who are not also children of the surviving spouse.
+If the married Arizona residents do not sign an Operating Agreement with the required language they will own the LLC as community property, not CPWROS, which means that if a spouse dies an expensive probate may be necessary to transfer ownership of the LLC to the surviving spouse and the surviving spouse may not inherit the interest of the deceased spouse if the deceased spouse has any children who are not also children of the surviving spouse.

 The three ways married Arizona residents can own their LLC are: